 Each grade category should submit the following:

-- Hand write minimum three maximum five lines for the mini essay prompt: My favorite part of school is… because…
+- Hand write minimum three maximum five lines for the mini essay prompt: I love my teacher because….. or What is your favorite animal?

 - 1st-2nd grade